SebLague/Chess-Challenge/README.md

+The button ELO Tourney runs a tourney of all our bots against eachother (and EvilBot), and calculates ELO scores for each.
+The results of this are output to elo.txt.

+To add a bot to the internal tourney:

+* Create a bot class that is a copy of `MyBot` (modified to have custom playing logic).
+* Add the class name to `Application.Core.ChallengeController.PlayerType` enum.
+* Update the switch statement in `Application.Core.ChallengeController.CreatePlayer` to instantiate an instance of your new bot class.
+* Add your bot to the ELO players in `Application.Core.ChallengeController.StartELOTourney`.

+* * *

+To make your bot default for the MyBot vs X buttons (for testing), rearrange the items in `Application.Core.ChallengeController.CreatePlayer` such that the MyBot player spawns your bot.

+* * *
 # Chess Coding Challenge (C#)
 Welcome to the [chess coding challenge](https://youtu.be/iScy18pVR58)!
 This is a friendly competition in which your goal is to create a small chess bot (in C#) using the framework provided in this repository.
 Once submissions close, these bots will battle it out to discover which bot is best!